Skip to content

 The Miracle Club reminded me of two movies in particular.
 The story line about an exiled woman returning to her small town after a big scandal drove her away reminded me of The Dressmaker (2015) starring Kate Winslet.
 If you’re interested in a more dramatic piece about the Sanctuary of Our Lady Lourdes pilgrimage site, I highly recommend Austrian filmmaker Jessica Hausner’s excellent film Lourdes (2009) starring Sylvie Testud.
 If you want to learn more about that film, check out the article I wrote about Lourdes for the Turner Classic Movies website.

-The Miracle Club is distributed by Sony Pictures Classics and is currently in theaters.
+The Miracle Club is distributed by Sony Pictures Classics.

 Sundance: Cassandro